cmwetherell/pawnalyze/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

 # Contact
-Caleb Wetherell - @pawnalyze on Twitter
+Caleb Wetherell - [@pawnalyze](https://www.twitter.com/pawnalyze) on X / Twitter

 Project Link: https://github.com/cmwetherell/pawnalyze

 ## TODO

-- Make game updating dynamic so completed games arent filtered on latest round simulations, implement drawing of lots that occurred for game filtering and sorting
+- make connection with Lichess broadcasts.
+Save new torunaments to DB and stream their results, including save each round complexity analysis to DB.
 - fix site manifest
 - better logo
-- add womens tournament
+- improve process for adding new simulations and deleting stale ones

+db sturcture for connecting Lichess Broadcasts and Elocator

+slug broadcasts/[broadcastID]/[roundID]/[gamID]